abaldwin06/barking-bear-website/README.md

 HTACCESS FILE
 - completed code for redirecting to non-www and https, and removing html suffix
 - has templated commented out code for other SEO recommendations (trailing slash, get rid of index.html, still need code for 404)
-- updated links to remove .html
+- updated links to remove .html, removed index from links
 - added canonical link tags to html

 ### Next